SCBI-ForestGEO/HarvardMortality/Protocols/editing records with errors.md

 <img src="https://user-images.githubusercontent.com/6355854/124400940-2bce3f80-dcf4-11eb-8660-ec6004f38968.png" alt="drawing" width="300"/>

-### 2. Go to 'Submissions' and in the 'Filters' section on the right select 'SCBI Mortality'
+### 2. Go to 'Submissions' and in the 'Filters' section on the right select the appropriate census ('SCBI Mortality' in example)
  <img width="1488" alt="image" src="https://user-images.githubusercontent.com/6355854/124400980-764fbc00-dcf4-11eb-9be2-d636b2082b87.png">

  Be sure you select "all time" for submissions: